Explore

 Come along for a mindfulness walk at Kinglake National Park

 There’s a walking trail to suit everyone’s fitness and abilities.
 Explore the Parks Victoria website to find your local park.
 Parks Victoria offers a range of free easy, intermediate and advanced volunteer-led park walks and mindfulness walks for those who prefer a guided group walk experience.
-Visit the Guided park walks page for further information.
+Visit the guided park walks page for further information.